 Soft tissue injuries are injuries to the connective tissues surrounding the spine – the muscles, tendons and ligaments.
 In an accident, these soft tissues can be stretched and torn, causing symptoms that can be as minor as a simple sprain that clears up in a day or two, or a permanent injury requiring ongoing treatment and pain relief.

 In most neck, back and spinal cord injury cases, the injury occurs because of rapid change in speed of the head and torso in an accident.
 These change-in-speed cases are called acceleration/deceleration injuries.
 This is why many people refer to neck and back injuries as a whiplash injury.
 However, some of the spine injury cases our lawyers handle also involve a direct blow or trauma to a part of the spine.

 At the Rochlin Law Firm, Ltd. our attorneys have over 25 years’ experience successfully handling neck and back injuries resulting from car accidents, motorcycle accidents, and many other types of accidents throughout Minnesota.
 We are familiar with the mechanics of a spinal injury, the types of treatment available, and the doctors who treat these injuries.
+When you call our office for a free consultation about your MN accident, a lawyer will answer your questions and make sure your right are protected so you can be fully compensated.
 See also, How To Get Medical Bills Paid.